jm-recipes/whats-cooking-today/Recipes/WheatKhichu.md

 * Take oil in a Tapeli(Utensil)
 * Saute Cumin and Chilli
 * Add water, heat until it boils
-* Add Salt in between, Add Chilli powder
+* Add Salt in between, Add Chilli powder & Cooking Soda
 * Add flour and keep mixing continuously, ensure no lumps (won't take more than a minute to mix it well)
 * Super Delicious Khichu is ready to serve